GYCinc/SemanticSurf/ARCHITECTURE.md

 - Shows live transcript in Electron UI
 - On session end → sends to GitEnglishHub

+**CRITICAL: Session Lifecycle Requirements**

+1. **Session MUST be properly ended** via the "END SESSION" button in the UI
+2. If session is not properly ended:
+   - Audio file will be 0 bytes (wave file never closed)
+   - Batch diarization cannot run (requires audio file)
+   - Speaker identification will not occur
+   - `diarized_turns` will be empty
+   - Data cannot flow to GitEnglishHub corpus
+3. The `MonoMicrophoneStream.close()` method closes the wave file
+4. The `on_terminated` callback runs batch diarization and uploads to GitEnglishHub

 ### Method 2: Pre-Recorded Script (`ingest_audio.py`)

 Batch processing for recorded lessons.